 As well as allowing you to view the vehicle properly, and forming part of your decision if this car is right for you, these small defects can also become a powerful negotiating tool.

 If you are not a natural negotiator, completing a good vehicle inspection can help you lead into this type of discussion.
 Negotiations do not need to be as daunting and complicated as some people say.

 If you are buying a used car from a dealership, you can also use specific months to help increase your chance of good negotiations.
-As they tend to work on quarterly sale targets, good times buy around the months or March, June, September and December.
-Also try to visit during natural quiet times and avoid weekends and dates around payday.
+As they tend to work on quarterly sale targets, good times buy around the months of March, June, September and December.
+Also, try to visit during natural quiet times and avoid weekends and dates around payday.

 One key aspect I would say helps with my negotiation skill is ‘don’t fill the silence’.
 A lot of times when it is close to an agreement figure, the seller may stay silent hoping you accept.
 Don’t be pressured into filling the silence, and try to make them fill this silence with a better offer.

 Don’t forget you can always walk away if the deal is not something you want or have budgeted for.
 Never go above the budget you have set.
 The famous saying is true and sometimes by walking away, or even starting to, sellers often reconsider and can be more open to negotiations.